 I always have grains and legumes on hand and I buy them in bulk because they store really well.
 I can save money by buying these items in bulk and I don’t have to worry about the food spoiling with a short expiration date.

 Then I always have a variety of dried beans stored in buckets or jars because they make a great complete meal that will keep everyone full and happy.
-I often can beans to make them readily available for those nights you need a quick meal.
+I often can black beans to make them readily available for those nights you need a quick meal.
 We love all kinds of beans, but some common beans are pinto, kidney, and black beans.
 Buy what your family loves best.

 Fats & Oils